 • Which order the student answered the questions.

-Another example could be, if several students took longer than expected to complete an assignment, the developer of the assignment may want to make it easier or communicate information more effectively.
-Or, if several students are missing the same question, the developer may want to rewrite the question.
-Or, if a single student takes too long to answer a certain type of question, a developer can collect the data and intervene to help.
+All of this data can then be analyzed.
+For example, if several students are taking longer than expected to complete an assignment, the developer of the assignment may want to make it easier or communicate information more effectively.
+Additionally, if several students are missing the same question, the developer may want to rewrite the question.
+Furthermore, a single student is taking too long to answer certain types of questions, measures to intervene and help the student could be taken.
+Since Caliper Analytics standardizes how interactions are defined, this information can be combined and analyzed with any other tool that used Caliper, too.

 Read More on Data Standards